Q: I was pulled over and given a traffic ticket. There is a date on the ticket. Do I need to go to court on this date?

 A: If you signed the traffic infraction ticket, promising to respond by the date on the ticket, and then do not do so, you will be charged with a Failure to Appear.
+The FTA is a separate charge against you, in addition to the violation(s) the officer originally cited you.
 The Court will also notify the DMV and your driver's license will be suspended.

 Q: What happens if I go to traffic school?

 A: If you complete traffic school the conviction will be dismissed.
 You will not be assessed a point on your driving record.